Tinkidinki/cvenn-codes/README.md

-# Witnessing Negative Conditional Entropy as an Operational Resource
+# Witnessing Negative Conditional Entropy

 This repository contains all the codes written in `MATLAB` used to generate results in the paper 'Witnessing Negative Conditional Entropy as an Operational Resource'.
 The paper can be found [here](https://arxiv.org/abs/2001.11237).